connexcs/docs/docs/setup/integrations/portal.md

 3. Click the **`Save`** button.
 Soon after, a certificate gets issued for the domain.

 !!! note
-    Your Customer Portal must be exposed via a `CNAME` that you setup.
+    You should expose your Customer Portal via a `CNAME` that you setup.
 This won't work with `A` records or by pointing directly.

     ![alt text][portal]